-Starting in 2009, RDRN has focussed attention on a pair of nesting peregrine falcons in Red Deer.
+Starting in 2009, RDRN had focused attention on a pair of nesting peregrine falcons in Red Deer.
 The falcons nest on the top of the Telus Tower in Red Deer, approximately 100 metres above the surrounding terrain.
-With the help of Telus, RDRN has installed a set of web cameras on top of the tower.
-The cameras usually start operations in April and continue until the birds fledge.
+With the help of Telus, RDRN had installed a set of web cameras on top of the tower.
+Unfortunately due to technical difficulties this project did not continue.

 Other people of note from more recent times include: